electricimp/Rocky/README.md

 The new *init()* method takes the same argument as the former constructor: an optional [table of settings](#initialization-options).

-If your code doesn’t alter Rocky’s default behavior, you still need to call *init()* in order to ensure that the table is correctly initialized.
+Even if your code doesn’t alter Rocky’s default behavior, you still need to call *init()* in order to ensure that the table is correctly initialized for use.

 #### Parameters ####